AlexandreDecan/AlexandreDecan/readme.md

-2022 - **On the accuracy of bot detection techniques** Mehdi Golzadeh, Alexandre Decan, Natarajan Chidambaram in 4th Workshop on Bots in Software Engineering (BotSE), IEEE/ACM ICSEW 2022 [Download](files/BOTSE-2022b.pdf)
+2022 - **On the accuracy of bot detection techniques** Mehdi Golzadeh, Alexandre Decan, Natarajan Chidambaram in 4th Workshop on Bots in Software Engineering (BotSE), IEEE/ACM ICSEW 2022, Pittsburgh, USA, 2022 [Download](files/BOTSE-2022b.pdf)

-2022 - **Leveraging Predictions From Multiple Repositories to Improve Bot Detection** Natarajan Chidambaram, Alexandre Decan, Mehdi Golzadeh in 4th Workshop on Bots in Software Engineering (BotSE), IEEE/ACM ICSEW 2022 [Download](files/BOTSE-2022a.pdf)
+2022 - **Leveraging Predictions From Multiple Repositories to Improve Bot Detection** Natarajan Chidambaram, Alexandre Decan, Mehdi Golzadeh in 4th Workshop on Bots in Software Engineering (BotSE), IEEE/ACM ICSEW 2022, Pittsburgh, USA, 2022 [Download](files/BOTSE-2022a.pdf)

 2022 - **On the rise and fall of CI services in GitHub**